 “Serial tells one story—a true story—over the course of a season.
 Each season, we follow a plot and characters wherever they take us.
 We won’t know what happens at the end until we get there, not long before you get there with us.”

 If you have not listened to S-Town, stop what you're doing and listen right now!
 This podcast is created by the same people who made Serial and This American Life.
 This is one that I can't say much about without giving the ending away.
-I can tell you that it starts with an incredibly interesting man named John Macklemore who originally contacted the host of the podcast to investigate police corruption in his town.
-There are 7 episodes and each one is more surprising than the next.
-John's personality is magnetic and he will be one of the most fascinating people you've ever heard from on a podcast.
+I can tell you that it starts with an incredibly interesting man named John Macklemore, who originally contacted the host of the podcast to investigate police corruption in his town.
+There are seven episodes, and each one is more surprising than the next.
+John's personality is magnetic, and he will be one of the most fascinating people you've ever heard from on a podcast.

-In 1972, a child by the name of Adrien McNaughton vanished while on a family fishing trip in Ontario.
-The investigation was intensive and there were many searches that covered large areas but most questions were left unanswered.
-This case has never been forgotten but especially in the small town of Arnprior, where the McNaughton family was from.
+In 1972, a child named Adrien McNaughton vanished while on a family fishing trip in Ontario.
+The investigation was intensive, and many searches covered large areas, but most questions were left unanswered.
+This case has never been forgotten but it is especially remembered in the small town of Arnprior, where the McNaughton family was from.

-In season one of the podcast Someone Knows Something, host David Ridgen, who goes to Arnprior to investigate the disappearance of Adrien.
-Ridgen who got his start as an independent filmmaker, asks the questions that have been waiting for answers for over 40 years.
-He speaks to family, friends and other members of the community and discovers new evidence in hopes of putting this case to rest so the family can finally have peace.
+In season one of the podcast Someone Knows Something, host David Ridgen, who goes to Arnprior to investigate Adrien's disappearance.
+Ridgen, who got his start as an independent filmmaker, asks the questions that have been waiting for answers for over 40 years.
+He speaks to family, friends, and other community members and discovers new evidence in hopes of putting this case to rest so the family can finally have peace.

 I hope that this list gave you some new podcast ideas.
-If you do find some new ones that you love, be sure to tell me in the comments.
-Besides those on the list, what are your favorite true crime podcasts?
+If you find some new ones that you love, be sure to tell me in the comments.
+Besides those on the list, what are your favorite true-crime podcasts?

 © 2019 Sarah Spradlin